stoneface86/trackerboy/CONTRIBUTING.md

 [issue](https://github.com/stoneface86/trackerboy/issues) for it.
-When posting the issue, be sure to include as much information about the bug as possible such as screenshots, log dumps, module files, etc. At the very least, your issue show describe how to reproduce the bug.
+When posting the issue, be sure to include as much information about the bug as possible such as screenshots, log dumps, module files, etc. At the very least, your issue should describe how to reproduce the bug.

 You can also submit a pull request that fixes the bug, just make sure you follow the same guidelines for pull requests.

 ## Pull Requests

-If you interested in Trackerboy's development, pull requests are a good way to start.
+If you are interested in Trackerboy's development, pull requests are a good way to start.
 I would prefer it if you contact me before you start any work, as I have final say in what gets merged.
 If I don't like it, it doesn't get merged.
 You can contact me on [Twitter](https://twitter.com/stoneface86) or